randon-23/cm3070final/README.md

 # CM3070 Final Project
 Volontera - The Volunteering Social and Management Platform
+<br>
-NOTE: JUST IN CASE, when accessing deployed site on *https://volontera.fly.dev/*, if you are initially met with a 502 Bad Gateway error emanating from NGINX, this is due to the machine having been in idle and is still booting up.
+**NOTE:** JUST IN CASE, when accessing deployed site on *https://volontera.fly.dev/*, if you are initially met with a 502 Bad Gateway error emanating from NGINX, this is due to the machine having been in idle and is still booting up.
 Simply refresh once/twice and eventually the site will load.
 <br>
-<br>
-**Note:** The *prod* branch was used for deployment whilst *dev* was used for local development.
+**NOTE:** The *prod* branch was used for deployment whilst *dev* was used for local development.
 I recommend cloning the *dev* branch if you're planning to run the application locally.

 # Prerequisites:
 - Development was doen on Windows 11 OS